CUQuants/03.11-Coding-Challenge-/README.md

 3. **Identify the Best Stock**: Find the stock with the highest Sharpe ratio.

-4. **Match Expected Output**: Ensure that your output matches the provided expected results exactly.
+4. **Match Expected Output Format**: Ensure that your output format matches the provided format exactly.

 5. **Compare with Solutions**: Once completed, compare your results with the provided solutions to check for accuracy and alternative approaches.